What is Film Studies?

 Is Film Studies suitable for me?

 Current students say that they really enjoy the variety of classroom activities in Film Studies.
-They have found all areas of the course rewarding, and appreciated the opportunity to explore their own particular interests in coursework assignments.
+They have found all areas of the course rewarding, and appreciated the opportunity to develop their own skills and interests in coursework assignments.

 Essay writing is a major part of the course, so this is a skill you will develop.
-Coursework essays are planned and drafted, and meeting deadlines is important; good time management is crucial to your success!
+Meeting deadlines is important and good time management is crucial to your success!

 Current second year students say:

 “I am extremely glad I took Film Studies, it has shaped my future and provided me with a really good basis on which to progress to higher level study”.

 “The course has been fun, enjoyable and interesting, I will never look at any film in the same way again”.

 How will I learn?

 Classroom activities are varied and you will learn through discussion, working in small groups and working individually.
 You will learn how to make notes from screenings, and plan and write essays, as well as being taught practical skills such as storyboarding and editing.